StarRocks/starrocks/docs/en/administration/management/FE_configuration.md

 - Description: Whether to enable the system to automatically check and re-activate the asynchronous materialized views that are set inactive because their base tables (views) had undergone Schema Change or had been dropped and re-created.
 Please note that this feature will not re-activate the materialized views that are manually set inactive by users.
 - Introduced in: v3.1.6

+##### enable_active_materialized_view_schema_strict_check

+- Default: true
+- Type: Boolean
+- Unit: -
+- Is mutable: Yes
+- Description: Whether to strictly check the length consistency of data types when activating an inactive materialized view.
+When this item is set to `false`, the activation of the materialized view is not affected if the length of the data types has changed in the base table.
+- Introduced in: v3.3.4

 <!--
 ##### mv_active_checker_interval_seconds